Create The Perfect Cat Eye Every Time With These 5 Foolproof Eyeliners

 No matter what your weapon of choice, be sure to keep some Q-tips on hand in case you make a mistake.
 Rather than starting over from scratch, you can dip the cotton swab in some makeup remover or micellar water and use it to clean up your lines and erase smudges.

-From classic liquid formulas to a more forgiving pencil and even winged stickers (!), these are the best eyeliners for a cat eye available on Amazon.
+From classic liquid formulas to a more forgiving pencil and even winged stickers (!), these are the best eyeliners for cat eyes available on Amazon.

 1. The Best Overall